MottZilla/SOTN_XB_RANDO/README.md

 You can use this guide to backup the file from your Xbox 360: https://github.com/xenia-project/xenia/wiki/Quickstart

 2. Use LIVE_Extract on this repository to extract the files from the SotN XBLA package file to a folder.
 Download LIVE_Extract: https://github.com/MottZilla/SOTN_XB_RANDO/blob/main/LIVE_Extract_Release_20241211.zip
+ Be sure to have LIVE_Extract, decrypt.xor, and your SotN file in the same folder!
 Alternative programs are wxPirs or Velocity ( https://github.com/Gualdimar/Velocity/ )

 2b.
 If you did not use LIVE_Extract or it could not decrypt the XEX then you must use the program XexTool to decrypt the default.xex file.
 Use this command: xextool -e u default.xex